EternityForest/AnyoneCanDoIt/README.md

 If you try to, you will likely break something.
 And even if you don't, someone else probably will while trying to keep up.
 Avoid this.

+### Get the lead out

+There are few luxuries that can compare to *not* having to carry a bunch of heavy crap.
+Be very careful about the weight of the things you buy, if you will be carrying them even a short while, and ruthlessly prune or upgrade anything in your bag that weighs you donw.
+If it costs money I'm sure there are meals at restaurants you can skip, because not much tastes as good as not hauling crap around.

+Similarly, when designing portable things, aim for the smallest weight and minimum number of items.

+And if you must carry something, try to put it on a rolling cart.
+You will probably feel much better at the end of the day.

+### Literally get the lead out

+I'm sure you know about lead paint and gas, but did you know it could be in your keys?
+The prongs and plastic of your extension cord(It is or was used to stabilize PVC)?

+Brass often uses it to make machining easier.
+Old crystal glass has it.
+Maybe new crystal glass too.
+It has all kinds of uses, so don't assume any random thing is good safe.

 ### Manufactured Hurries and artificial deadlines